AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 >
 > Bottom: Shows the file location where your data is saved

+## Understanding ID Numbers vs List Positions

+ConnectEd uses two different numbering systems.
+It's important to understand the difference!

+### 🆔 ID Number (shown as "id: #1", "id: #2", etc.)
+- **Permanent identifier** that never changes, even when you sort or filter
+- Automatically assigned when you add a person
+- Used for `match` and `unmatch` commands

+### 📋 List Position (shown as "1.", "2.", "3.", etc.)
+- The person's current position in the displayed list
+- **Changes** when you sort, filter, or modify the list
+- Used for most commands: `edit`, `delete`, `sessionadd`, `sessiondelete`, `recommend`

+### ⚠️ Important Notes
+- After filtering or sorting, list positions change but ID numbers stay the same
+- Always use `list` to see current positions before running commands
+- ID numbers may have gaps if you've deleted people (e.g., #1, #3, #5)

 ### What Information You Will See for Each Person
 Each tutor or student entry shows:
 * **Name** - The person's full name